-The Annual Meeting of the Stockholders of FleetCor Technologies, Inc. will be held at our corporate offices at 5445 Triangle Parkway, Norcross, GA 30092, on June 10, 2015 at 10:00 a.m. for the following purposes:
+The Annual Meeting of the Stockholders of FleetCor Technologies, Inc. will be held at our corporate offices at 5445 Triangle Parkway, Norcross, GA 30092, on June 8, 2016 at 10:00 a.m. for the following purposes:

-- To elect three directors as described in this Proxy Statement. - 2.
-To ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2015. - 3.
-To vote on one stockholder proposal, if properly presented at the Annual Meeting. - 4.
+- To elect three Class III directors as described in this Proxy Statement. - 2.
+To ratify the selection of Ernst & Young LLP as our independent registered public accounting firm for fiscal year 2016. - 3.
+To vote on a stockholder proposal regarding proxy access for director nominations by stockholders, if properly presented at the Annual Meeting. - 4.
+To vote on a stockholder proposal regarding board diversity and reporting, if properly presented at the Annual Meeting. - 5.
+To vote on a stockholder proposal regarding majority voting in uncontested director elections, if properly presented at the Annual Meeting. - 6.
 To transact such other business as may properly come before the Annual Meeting.

-Only stockholders of record at the close of business on April 14, 2015 are entitled to receive notice of, and to vote at, the Annual Meeting.
-The Proxy Statement was first mailed to stockholders on or about April 28, 2015.
+Only stockholders of record at the close of business on April 14, 2016 are entitled to receive notice of, and to vote at, the Annual Meeting.
+The Proxy Statement and Notice of Internet Availability of Proxy Materials were first mailed to stockholders on or about April 26, 2016.